gisairo/jb/content/post/phpssh2.md

 + Start/Restart apache2 and mysql services after
 + Check that ssh2 extension is enabled via phpinfo
     * You can also run the following command
+        -

-        - "php -i | grep ssh" in your favourite terminal emulation program that has access to the laragon php version you installed.
+                php -i | grep ssh

+             in your favourite terminal emulation program that has access to the laragon php version you installed.
         - It should return
-                *     "
+                *

                         Registered PHP Streams => php, file, glob, data, http, ftp, zip, compress.zlib, https, ftps, ssh2.shell, ssh2.exec, ssh2.tunnel, ssh2.scp, ssh2.sftp, phar
                         libSSH Version => libssh2/1.8.0
                         ssh2